 So we can use our pond circulation to either draw water through surfaces that have plenty of bacteria.
 Or use the pump to pump water up, through, and over areas with plenty of bacteria.

 Adding a bog or wetland filter to your pond is the best biological filtration in my opinion.
-Click the link to read why.
+Click the link to read my article.

 For an example of a small pond with the pump positioned in the middle and it’s running a simple fountain.
 We can easily place the pump in a pot, container or crate and surround it with lava rock, bio balls or ceramic noodles.

 All 3 have big surface areas in a small package, which is perfect for beneficial bacteria to colonise.
 As the water is sucked into the pond pump the water is pulled through the beneficial bacteria.

 Incorporating a gravel bottom and rock walls will also add huge amounts of surface area.
 Natural is my personal preference but some people prefer a more formal look.

 Utilising a pond pump with built in filter media will help provide the ideal home for beneficial bacteria.
 Just keep in mind these will require regular maintenance.

 It’s even easier in larger water features that have waterfalls and streams.
 A stream acts as one big filter!
 Provided it’s got plenty of rocks and plant roots where beneficial bacteria will live and thrive.

 As the water moves along the stream the bacteria will do its thing!

 A waterfall can act in a similar way, however the water is generally moving much to fast for the bacteria to be super effective.
 What we can do is use a waterfall filter, these can be brought or diy’d.